Associate Professor of Musicology

 Peter Kupfer received his Ph.D. in music history and theory from the University of Chicago in 2010 with a dissertation on the Soviet musical comedy films of Grigory Aleksandrov and Isaak Dunayevsky.
 He is a two-time Fulbright Fellowship recipient, for his dissertation research in Russia and for a research project on the reception of Wagner in the German Democratic Republic.
 As a teacher, Kupfer has taught at the University of Chicago, winning the Stuart Tave Course Design Teaching Award; in the School of Music at DePaul University in Chicago; and he spent the academic year 2010-11 as a Visiting Assistant Professor of Music at Reed College in Portland, Ore.

 Kupfer’s research focuses on intersections of music, ideology, and multimedia, with particular interests in 19th century German music and 20th century Russian/Soviet music.
 In addition, he is interested in questions of musical meaning and reception history, and has, most recently, approached these topics using empirical methods from music sociology and psychology.
 He has presented his work at both regional and national meetings of the American Musicological Society, at the national convention of the Association for Slavic, East European and Eurasian Studies, at the International Conference on Music Perception and Cognition, and at other conferences in France, the United Kingdom, and Canada.
-His current projects include studies of Aaron Copland’s score for the 1943 film The North Star, the 1941 Soviet film Anton Ivanovich Gets Angry, and tempos in recordings of Shostakovich’s Fifth Symphony.
+His current projects include studies of Aaron Copland’s score for the 1943 film The North Star, tempo in recordings of Shostakovich’s Fifth Symphony, and the American reception of Sergey Rachmaninoff’s music.

-Kupfer has published his research in the Journal of Musicology; Twentieth-Century Music; Music and the Moving Image; and a chapter of his on Wagner reception in East Germany appeared in 2015 in the edited volume Classical Music in the German Democratic Republic: Production and Reception.
+Kupfer has published his research in the Journal of Musicology; Twentieth-Century Music; Music and the Moving Image; Music & Politics; and a chapter of his on Wagner reception in East Germany appeared in 2015 in the edited volume Classical Music in the German Democratic Republic: Production and Reception.

 Ph.D., Music History and Theory, University of Chicago